dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 ![table2_conversion](resources/images/program_indicators/convert_table2_map.png)

-When you open this as a map, you will have to select one of the data items used in the chart/table as your primary layer (you can select all 3 but since they are all displaying data at the same OU level, you will in effect only see data from the top layer).
-Select one of the enrollment indicators (measles confirmed or Rubella confirmed) using data from multiple stages to demonstrate that this type of data can be mapped.
+When you open this as a map, you will have to select one of the data items used in the chart/table as your primary layer (you can select all but since they are all displaying data at the same OU level, you will in effect only see data from the top layer).
+Select one of the event indicators (MAL-CS-Confirmed malaria cases) using data from multiple stages to demonstrate that this type of data can be mapped.

 ![map2_select_data](resources/images/program_indicators/cbsnew3.png)